-The employee’s words emphatically express the therapeutic approach, which focuses primarily on the woman and her ability to extricate herself from the emotional place in which she finds herself.
-Furthermore, the interviewee regards violence in this context as subjective.
-While social workers may help by issuing documents (“confirmations”) that are crucial to securing rent assistance, they do not stand beside EA survivors.
+These words emphatically express the therapeutic approach, focusing primarily on the woman and her ability to extricate herself from the emotional place in which she finds herself.
+Furthermore, the interviewee regards violence as subjective in this context.
+While social workers may help by issuing documents that are crucial to securing rent assistance, they do not stand beside EA survivors.
 Instead, they make sure to avoid validating their reports of abuse, justifying this as “not taking sides.”
-The dominant clinical therapeutic logic sometimes becomes reactionary to the extent of social workers struggle to prove that it is a gender symmetrical matter:
+The dominant clinical therapeutic logic sometimes becomes reactionary to the extent that social workers struggle to prove that it is a gender symmetrical matter:

 She’s a senior at the bank, he’s in marketing.
-Each with a nice income… they were about to divorce but are trying to go back to living together now but he is still very much in the victim position.
-She buys cosmetics worth thousands of shekels, but when he wants a ticket for a football game, “we’ve got no money” and he doesn’t spend it.
+Each with a nice income… They were about to divorce but are trying to go back to living together now but he is still very much in the victim position.
+She buys cosmetics worth thousands of shekels, but when he wants a ticket for a football game, [she says] “We’ve got no money”...
 So, you can see EA by women (NA, center director).

-The argument made by Hodes and Mennicke (2019) on how social workers often disconnect the violent behaviour from the controlling context, can be applied to elicit the dominant institutional logic as following in the steps of men’s organizations indicating an understanding of EA as a couples’ conflict rather than being part of a power relations based on coercive control.
+Hodes and Mennicke’s (2019) argument on how social workers often disconnect the violent behavior from the controlling context can be applied to elicit the dominant institutional logic as in line with men’s organizations that promulgate an understanding of EA as part of a couples’ conflict, rather part of power relations based on coercive control.
 Within this dominant logic, social workers express their beliefs that therapy for women and teaching them how to behave is the main response.

-“My job here is to empower her, so she starts to understand that this is abuse… I say to her, “It sounds like there’s economic abuse going on, this could be a case of economic abuse, if he controls all the resources and you’re going around with no money ….
-Then maybe [I’d ask], “What could happen if you kept some of the money with you?”
-I suggest solutions; it’s a process.
-I’ve been accompanying her for a few months now, she’s still in it… the solution I can offer her is first to recognize that there’s abuse or that she’s under some kind of control, and then see if she wants to set herself free (DB, family social worker).
+My job here is to empower her, so she starts to understand that this is abuse… I say to her, “It sounds like there’s economic abuse going on.”
+This could be a case of economic abuse, if he controls all the resources and you’re going around with no money ….
+Then maybe [I’d ask], “What could happen if you kept some of the money with you?” … the solution I can offer her is first to recognize that there’s abuse or that she’s under some kind of control, and then see if she wants to set herself free (DB, family social worker).

-The interviewee describes a case of a woman who conveyed information about EA for several months.
-No material resources are described – apparently the organizational routine limits the possibility of making material resources accessible.
-The long period of time is attributed to the woman’s inability to acknowledge EA or identify her desire to break free from it.
-With regards to protecting survivors from further abuse, the dominant therapeutic logic creates a hierarchal relationship between the social worker who “knows” and the EA survivor who “does not know” and at times even shifts the responsibility for coping with economic abuse to the survivor:
+The interviewee describes a woman who conveyed information about EA for several months.
+No material resources are described—apparently the organizational routine limits making material resources accessible.
+The long period of time is attributed to the woman’s inability to acknowledge EA or her desire to break free from it.
+Regarding protecting survivors from further abuse, the dominant therapeutic logic creates a hierarchal relationship between the social worker who “knows” and the EA survivor who “does not know,” sometimes even shifting the responsibility for coping with EA to the survivor:

 In fact, there’s a woman and there’s economic abuse there.
 She transfers all the money to her husband, leaving herself with practically no money, sometimes not even for the bus….
-It’s all mixed up with the bankruptcy that’s going on there.
-She gives him all the money even though they filed for bankruptcy, and they pay for everything in cash.
 Economic abuse is very subtle… she still doesn’t quite see it that way (MS, family social worker).